Public Art Fund: Highlighted Public Projects in New York City

 Public Art Fund moved into a new territory when it announced it would present 2001 Turner Prize winner Martin Creed's performance art piece, Variety Show, on March 30, 2007 at the Abrons Arts Center on the Lower East Side of Manhattan.

 Recent exhibition highlights include Olafur Eliasson's The New York City Waterfalls (2008), which created man-made waterfalls at four sites on New York City's waterfront; Rob Pruitt's The Andy Monument, a tribute to Andy Warhol at Union Square (2011),Tatzu Nishi's Discovering Columbus (2012), which reimagined the 13-foot-tall statue of Columbus standing in a fully furnished, modern living room; and Jeppe Hein's Please Touch the Art (2015) at Brooklyn Bridge Park.

-In In 2017, Public Art Fund is celebrating its 40th anniversary with the citywide group exhibition Commercial Break, Liz Glynn's Open House at Doris C. Freedman Plaza, Anish Kapoor's Descensionat Brooklyn Bridge Park, and Ai Weiwei's Good Fences Make Good Neighbors.
+In 2017, Public Art Fund celebrated its 40th anniversary with the citywide group exhibition Commercial Break, Liz Glynn's Open House at Doris C. Freedman Plaza, Anish Kapoor's Descension at Brooklyn Bridge Park, and Ai Weiwei's Good Fences Make Good Neighbors.